Programmerarantes/myTravelJournal/README.md

 - Practice makes perfect: Working on practical projects is the best way to learn.
 I made mistakes, adjusted my code, and learned a lot during the process.

+- - The power of `.map()`: I also learned how to use the `.map()` method to efficiently render lists of elements in React, making it easier to display a list of countries dynamically.

 ## Next Steps

 My learning journey in React is just beginning.
 Here are some of my upcoming goals: